GirkovArpa/temps-lite-rust/README.md

 On Linux, the process is similar.
 Simply run [scapp](https://github.com/c-smile/sciter-sdk/blob/master/bin.lnx/x64/scapp) inside this folder, if your operating system is 64-bit.

+## Location

+Normally it is very straightforward to enter your location into the settings window in temps-lite: just type TOWN, COUNTRY and click "Apply".
+But what, if you live in a place, the name of which exists several times in your own country?
+The solution: Go to [OpenweatherMap](https://openweathermap.org/find?q=#) and enter the name of your city.
+In the case of multiple search results for your country you will see the geocoorcinates for the individula search results with their names.
+Right-click on the desired one and select 'Copy link address' from the menu.
+Paste it into the settings window of temps-lite.
+Delete everything before '&lat=' and click 'Apply'.
+You should now see the weather in your location.

+Even more granular: The weather above your home!
+Go for example to [OpenStreetMap](https://www.openstreetmap.org/#map=6/51.330/10.453) and enter your home address.
+The map of your location will appear.
+Look for your house/apartment and right-click on it.
+Select 'Show address' from the menu.
+You will see the geocoordinates of it on the left side of the window.
+Copy them and paste them into the settings window of temps-lite.
+Delete everything from the beginning until after the first slash.
+Type '&lon=' without empty space in front of the first number.
+Delete the slash in front of the second one and insert '&lat=' (always without the quotes) instead.
+Click 'Apply', and that's it!

 ## Bugs 🐛

 <details>